GryBsh/NabuNetSim/README.md

 ## Special Thanks

-- [Leo "The Undipsuted God-Legend" Binkowski](https://www.youtube.com/@leo.binkowski) : for preserving all that sweet hardware and software.
+- [Leo "The Undisputed God-Legend" Binkowski](https://www.youtube.com/@leo.binkowski) : for preserving all that sweet hardware and software.
 - DKGrizzley: for his PICO emulator to fill in the parts I couldn't figure out
 - York University: for their recreation efforts, they are both numerous and awesome